apache/airflow/CONTRIBUTING.rst

    * regional announcements (#users-* channels)
    * newbie questions (#newbie-questions channel)
    * occasional discussions (wherever appropriate including group and 1-1 discussions)

+Please exercise caution against posting same questions across multiple channels.
+Doing so not only prevents redundancy but also promotes more efficient and effective communication for everyone involved.

 The devlist is the most important and official communication channel.
 Often at Apache project you can hear "if it is not in the devlist - it did not happen".
 If you discuss and agree with someone from the